 Landlord’s Right of Environmental Audit.
 Landlord may, upon reasonable notice to Tenant, be granted access to and enter the Premises no more than once annually to perform or cause to have performed an environmental inspection, site assessment or audit.
 Such environmental inspector or auditor may be chosen by Landlord, in its sole discretion, and be performed at Landlord’s sole expense.
-To the extent that the report prepared upon such inspection, assessment or audit, indicates the presence of Hazardous Materials (due to Tenant or the Tenant Parties) in violation of Environmental Laws, or provides recommendations or suggestions to prohibit the release, discharge, escape or emission of any Hazardous Materials (by Tenant or the Tenant Parties) at, upon, under or within the Premises, or to comply with any Environmental Laws related to Tenant’s or the Tenant Parties’ use of the Premises (including the use of Hazardous Materials therein), Tenant shall promptly, at Tenant’s sole expense, comply with any reasonable recommendations or suggestions, including, but not limited to performing such additional investigative or subsurface investigations or remediation(s) as reasonably recommended by such inspector or auditor (taking into account all legal requirements and governmental agency recommendations).
-Notwithstanding the above, if at any time, Landlord has actual notice or reasonable cause to believe that Tenant has violated, or permitted any violations of any Environmental Law, then Landlord will be entitled to perform its environmental inspection, assessment or audit at any time, notwithstanding the above mentioned annual limitation, and Tenant must reimburse Landlord for the cost or fees incurred for such as Additional Rent.
+To the extent that the report prepared upon such inspection, assessment or audit, indicates the presence of Hazardous Materials in violation of Environmental Laws caused by Tenant or any Tenant Parties, or provides recommendations or suggestions to prohibit the release, discharge, escape or emission of any Hazardous Materials at, upon, under or within the Premises caused by Tenant or any Tenant Parties, or to comply with any Environmental Laws to the extent in violation thereof due to Tenant’s or any Tenant Party’s acts or failures to act, Tenant shall promptly, at Tenant’s sole expense, comply with such recommendations or suggestions, including, but not limited to performing such additional investigative or subsurface investigations or remediation(s) as recommended by such inspector or auditor.
+Notwithstanding the above, if at any time, Landlord has actual notice or reasonable cause to believe that Tenant has violated, or permitted any violations of any Environmental Law, then Landlord will be entitled to perform its environmental inspection, assessment or audit at any time, notwithstanding the above mentioned annual limitation, and if it is determined that violations by Tenant (or permitted by Tenant) exist, then Tenant must reimburse Landlord for the cost or fees incurred for such as Additional Rent.

 Appears in 1 contract